UNION ARENA: Code Geass Purple Deck List & Guide

 Power of Absolute Obedience (CGH-1-030) x4

 Although the synergy between different cards and their interactions is so strong in this deck that it almost builds itself, it’s taken some serious fine tuning to get it to where I really needed it to be.
-After much testing, however, the result is this powerful deck capable of dominating the meta.
+After much testing, competing and winning tournaments, however, the result is this powerful deck capable of dominating the meta.

 The main strategy here rests in the powerful Guren coupled with effects from both Lelouch and Gawain that lower BP, softening your opponent’s front line and making it easier to take out your opponent’s characters.
 When combined, you have the potential for some very strong card removal.